 Self-employment and freelancing in the Netherlands

-University graduates in the Netherlands can find traineeships and internships through many places such as:
+University graduates can find traineeships and internships through many places such as:

-- the European Commission Traineeships Office (Bureau de Stages) for EU traineeships
+- The European Commission Traineeships Office (Bureau de Stages) for traineeships in the EU

 Applying for a job in the Netherlands

 Job application processes in the Netherlands are fairly similar to those in many other countries.
-You will generally need to send or CV or fill in an application form.
-For more skilled positions, these will usually need to be accompanied by a cover letter.
+You generally need to send in a CV or resume, fill in an application form, and write an application letter (also known as a cover letter).

 Support while looking for a job in the Netherlands

-There is continuing vocational and educational training (CVET) for those unemployed and looking for work in the Netherlands.
-This is mostly through private sector providers, although some government funding is available to access courses.
-This is usually restricted to those who are eligible for unemployment benefits.
+There is continuing vocational and educational training (CVET) for those unemployed and looking for work.
+Although this is mostly provided by private companies, some government funding is available to access a course.
+However, this is usually restricted to those on unemployment benefits.

 Starting a job in the Netherlands

-Once you have been fortunate enough to find a job in the Netherlands, there are a few things that you might want to consider and sort out.
-These include:
+Once you’ve secured a job in the Netherlands, there are a few things you should keep in mind:

-- checking if your employer has enrolled you in insurance schemes such as accident insurance.
-If not, it might be worth taking out any work-based insurances you’re not covered for.
-See our guide to insurance in the Netherlands for more information;
+- Check if your employer has enrolled you in any work-based insurance programs.
+If not, it might be worth taking out additional coverage.

-- looking into what the pension arrangements are with your employer, and whether you might want to top up with private pension arrangements.
-See Expatica’s guide to pensions in the Netherlands for further details;
+- Looking into the pension arrangements (if there are any), and whether you might want to top up with private pension arrangements

 - Read up on the topic of income tax, and especially, whether you are eligible for the 30% ruling allowance